 The Board of Directors have established a stock option plan under which options to purchase shares are granted to directors, employees, officers and consultants of the Company.
-The number of options and exercise price thereof is set by the Board of Directors at the time of grant, provided that the exercise price shall not be less than the market price of the common shares on the day immediately preceding the date of grant of the options, on the stock exchange on which such shares are then traded.
-All the options issued to date vest over a period between six months and three years and generally expire from five years from the date of grant.
+The number of options and exercise price thereof is set by the Board of Directors at the time of grant, provided that the exercise price shall not be less than the closing market price of the common shares on the day immediately preceding the date of grant of the options, less a discount of up to 25%, in accordance with the policies of the TSX-V. The options issued to date vest over a period between six months and three years and generally expire from five years from the date of grant.